We are proud to present our 4th Annual 2026 Dakota Lakota Summer Institute (DLSI)!

-This institute is made possible through collaboration with the Standing Rock Sioux Tribe Iyapi program and this will be their 19th annual Dakota Lakota Summer Institute (DLSI).
+This institute is made possible through collaboration with the Standing Rock Sioux Tribe Iyapi program and this will be their 20th annual Dakota Lakota Summer Institute (DLSI).

 LOCATION

-For the third year in a row, the Standing Rock Sioux Tribe Iyapi Program is partnering with United Tribes Technical College (UTTC) to host the event on their beautiful campus in Bismarck, North Dakota.
+For the fourth year in a row, the Standing Rock Sioux Tribe Iyapi Program is partnering with United Tribes Technical College (UTTC) to host the event on their beautiful campus in Bismarck, North Dakota.
 All SILI courses will take place in the Science and Technology Building.
 Campus maps are available online here.

 COURSES

-The Summer Indigenous Language Institute is an annual opportunity to learn, speak, and live Indigenous language for up to three weeks.
+The Summer Indigenous Language Institute is an annual opportunity to learn, speak, and live Indigenous language for up to two weeks.
 A variety of courses are available to meet people wherever they are in their language learning, whether they’re complete beginners, intermediate learners, fluent speakers, or anywhere in between.
 This summer we are focusing on Dakota/Lakota but we plan to offer other Indigenous language learning opportunities in the future.

 IND 101 Indigenous Language I – Dakota / Lakota Focus